TTohuwabohu/AutonomousRobots/README.md

 robot.py - Implements functionality for the robots

-Both files are modified versions of the master branch (the decentralized version)
+Both files are modified versions of the master branch (the decentralized version).

 **Planning encodings**

 pathfind.lp - The general planning encoding

-This is the same encoding as used in the decentralized version
+This is the same encoding as used in the decentralized version .

 ## Instance Format